10 Common Framer Mistakes And How to Avoid Them

 How to avoid it:

-10. Neglecting community resources
+10. Neglecting Community Resources

 Framer has a huge community full of ready-to-use templates, components, and tips.
 If you ignore them, you’re making life harder than it needs to be.